hashicorp/terraform-provider-kubernetes/website/docs/r/service_account.html.markdown

 The following arguments are supported:

 * `metadata` - (Required) Standard service account's metadata.
-More info: https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#metadata
+For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#metadata)
 * `image_pull_secret` - (Optional) A list of references to secrets in the same namespace to use for pulling any images in pods that reference this Service Account.
-More info: http://kubernetes.io/docs/user-guide/secrets#manually-specifying-an-imagepullsecret
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/secrets#manually-specifying-an-imagepullsecret)
 * `secret` - (Optional) A list of secrets allowed to be used by pods running using this Service Account.
-More info: http://kubernetes.io/docs/user-guide/secrets
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/secrets)

 ## Nested Blocks